MicrosoftDocs/fabric-docs/docs/admin/admin-monitoring.md

 ### Sharing

-You can either share the entire *Admin monitoring* workspace, or a report or dataset in the workspace.
+You can share the entire *Admin monitoring* workspace, or a report or dataset in the workspace.

 * **Admin monitoring workspace** - When you share the monitoring workspace, the users you share it with are granted a viewer role.
 Once a viewer role is provided, it can't be taken away.

 * **Report or a dataset** - To build on an existing report or dataset, you need to share the report or the dataset.
-You can mange the permissions for the monitoring reports and datasets at any time.
+You can manage the permissions for the monitoring reports and datasets at any time.